 - You have to then send your completed FCL100 form, a cheque for around £200 and your log book by registered post to the CAA (Civil Aviation Authority)

 - Get some toys!
-For example, order some marked-up maps from the BBAC Approved Map Marking Service, buy some gadgets (for example, a GPS receiver and an altimeter), a flight bag (available in many colours and designs), some radios, and so on.
+For example, order some marked-up maps, buy some gadgets (for example, a GPS receiver and an altimeter), a flight bag (available in many colours and designs), some radios, and so on.

 - Form a syndicate - get like-minded friends together and buy a balloon together as a club - make sure you have agreed a code of conduct for your club so that no-one inadvertently breaks the rules... e.g. who would be responsible for refuelling after the flight?
 How would you share the bills?